iexcloud/docs/source/using-core-data/getting-time-series-core-financial-data.md

 If you want to get real-time IEX Cloud financial data, see [Get Real-Time IEX Cloud Core Financial Data](./getting-real-time-core-financial-data.md).

-To dive into more Core Dataset queries using the Data API, see [Querying Datasets](../interacting-with-your-data/querying-data/querying-datasets.md).
+To dive into more Core Financial Dataset queries using the Data API, see [Querying Datasets](../interacting-with-your-data/querying-data/querying-datasets.md).

 <!-- - [SQL Query with the API](../interacting-with-your-data/querying-data/sql-query-with-the-api.md)-->

 To learn more about Apperate's APIs, visit [Using Apperate's APIs](../interacting-with-your-data/apperate-api-basics.md).

-If want to combine Core Dataset data with data from other datasets, check out [Create Views](../managing-your-data/creating-and-managing-views.md).
+If want to combine Core Financial Dataset data with data from other datasets, check out [Create Views](../managing-your-data/creating-and-managing-views.md).

 If you need to store application data, learn how at [Read and Write Data](../getting-started/write-and-read-a-record.md).